mattpascoe/dotfiles/README.md

 Unraid will run from /boot/config so if there are any changes to vimrc, zshrc or shell-common, you will need to run `setup.sh` again.

+# Hyprland
+It looks cool.
+Tiling is nice.
+So far its too new to be common.
+I'm going to let it go for awhile and check later.
+Right now Gnome is common, simple and predictable.
+For my needs I'm not trying to get fancy anyway.
+I just use Kanata to jump between apps on a single window in mostly full screen.
+Then if I really want to fall back to a window Gnome will just be there and I dont have to fight things.

 # NIX
 I'm exploring it.
 TBD how it fits in here.